Thucydides, The Peloponnesian War

 We read and discuss compelling books -- and musical and artistic works -- in the spirit of collaborative inquiry.

 (Twelve to twenty-four weeks.)
 Reading Pathways are the heart and soul of Symposium.
-We call them pathways because a particular book (or collection of poems, essays, or musical pieces) can be a lighted pathway through a dark wood or out of a cave.
+We call them slow-reading pathways because a particular book (or collection of poems, essays, or musical pieces) can be a lighted pathway through a dark wood or out of a cave.
 It can be a sea journey back home (Homer's Odyssey) or a fantastic adventure out of the library into the world (Cervantes, Don Quixote).
 Books like Euclid's Elements, no less than Plato's Republic, Aristotle's Ethics, Thucydides's Peloponnesian War, Maimonides's Guide, Rousseau's Emile, Montesquieu's Laws, or Hegel's Phenomenology (to drop a few names) are curricular, or courses in themselves, and they take more than a few weeks to understand.

-(Three to six session seminars for a lower cost) Short seminars are our lures, designed (a) to dig into a short work or poem, (b) to compare two works or authors, or (c) to touch on connections between a source-text and the branches that extend outward: from Homer to Vergil, or Plutarch to Shakespeare.
+(Six session seminars for a lower cost) Short seminars are our lures, designed (a) to dig into a short work or poem, (b) to compare two works or authors, or (c) to touch on connections between a source-text and the branches that extend outward: from Homer to Vergil, or Plutarch to Shakespeare.

 Capable seminar leaders gently guide our discussions; thoughtful participants share in the inquiry.